 If a PPP secret or DHCP lease, or Hotspot user is not created on the router via API, please check if the IP address is specified in the customer's internet service settings.
 Also, the router should be specified there.
 For DHCP, be sure to check that the MAC address has been set.

 If you see accounting records in Splynx Mikrotik logs but the accounting data is wrong, please check if IP Fastpath is enabled on the router, if so, please disable it:

 If you do not see accounting records in Splynx Mikrotik logs, check in the database if the time of the last API connection for gathering accounting statistics is correct.
 Execute the following in the command line of your server:

 root@debian# echo "select last_accounting from routers_mikrotik;" | mysql splynx

 user@ubuntu$ echo "select last_accounting from routers_mikrotik;" | mysql -u debian-sys-maint -p splynx

-For Ubuntu you can find the password for debian-sys-maint MySQL user in the file
+For Ubuntu, you can find the password for the debian-sys-maint MySQL user in the

-If any of given times is in the future, you can reset all times by issuing:
+If any of the given times is in the future, you can reset all times by executing the following command:

 root@debian# echo "update routers_mikrotik set last_accounting = '0000-00-00 00:00:00';" | mysql splynx